patrickauxerre/graphic_representation/README.md

 ### Class FunctionGraphic
 Build a StatelessWidget : Container of defined size containing the graphic
 The graph represents the functions associated with the property functions and functionsXt / functionsYt for parametrized functions.
+You can represent several functions on the same graph by filling in the corresponding lists.
 ```dart
 FunctionGraphic(
           size: Size(MediaQuery.of(context).size.width,